fnalways/terminus-docs/docs/overview/snowinning/concepts.md

 :::info

-While adhering to W3C standards, we have expanded Snowinning Protocol for our purposes.
+While adhering to W3C standards, we have expanded the Snowinning Protocol for our purposes.
 For ease of understanding, we suggest you:

 1. Read our documentation first.
 2. Read the introduction to the [Web5](https://developer.tbd.website/blog/what-is-web5/) project, as we have referenced its foundational implementation.
-3. Get fimiliar with the W3C standards about [Decentralized Identifiers](https://www.w3.org/TR/did-core/) and [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
+3. Get familiar with the W3C standards about [Decentralized Identifiers](https://www.w3.org/TR/did-core/) and [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
    :::

 ## Decentralized Identifier (DID)

-W3C's definition of DID is :
+W3C's definition of DID is:

 > Decentralized Identifiers are a new type of identifier that
 > enables verifiable, decentralized digital identity.
 A DID refers to any